7 Reasons Your Recruitment Process Sucks

 Regularly check in with candidates you're considering to make sure that they’re having a good experience.
 If they’re not, you're doing something wrong.

 Decide quickly.
-And you can't decide on something, the answer is no.
+If you can't decide on something, the answer is no.